-Europcar – no this entry is not a mistake!
-The car hire firm has now moved into offering ‘two wheels’ hires at a number of location.
-The firm has a wide range of bikes (although not all are available at every depot).
-Bike hire is now available at locations across the Algarve, plus in Cascais, Lisbon and Porto.
+Europcar – no, not a mistake!
+The car hire firm has now moved into offering ‘two wheels’ hires at a number of locations.
+Mountain, road and ebikes available at locations in the Algarve and Lisbon area.

 Go Cycling Portugal – newcomer to the market.
-Promises road, hybrid and mountain bike hire, delivered anywhere in Portugal.
+Promises road, hybrid and mountain bike hire, with seven pick-up/drop-off points across Portugal and at Santiago de Compostela in Galicia.

 Fold’n’Visit – on the northern side of the city centre.
 Offer bike hire – including folding and city/hybrid models – as well as one-day tours of surrounding cities and longer tours of northern Portugal.